mandarjog/decisionDag/README.md

 - Trivial translation from a decision diagram
 - Enforce Loop detection
 - Ensure that only declared variables are used in decisions
-- Ability to defined constants
+- Ability to define constants
-- Ability inject Utility classes as beans.
+- Ability inject utility classes for use in expression.

 See tests for usage.